fuse-box/fuse-box/docs/introduction/getting-started.md

 ## Start with JavaScript

-You can not forced to used typescript.
-However you should still have it installed, as typescript is not just a powerful tool for typechecking - it's also a very [powerful transpiler](/page/configuration#usetypescriptcompiler) too
+You are not forced to use typescript.
+However you should still have it installed, as typescript is not just a powerful tool for typechecking - it's also a very [powerful transpiler](/page/configuration#usetypescriptcompiler)

 ```js
 const fuse = FuseBox.init({